devsecopstalks/website/content/episodes/Remote work security.md

 participants: ['Mattias', 'Julien']
 ---

 Let's talk about security in the era of remote work.
-Most of us have experience a flaky VPN connection.
+Most of us have experienced a flaky VPN connection.
-What are the alternatives ?
-SSH certificates ?
-Yubikey ?
+What are the alternatives?
+SSH certificates?
+Yubikey?
 We discussed various topics around security inside a cluster and outside.

 <!--more-->

 <!-- Player -->

-{{< podbean PODBEAN_ID "DevSecOps Talks #_NUM - TITLE" >}}
+{{< podbean yyb4u-ebec47 "DevSecOps Talks #15 - Remote Work Security" >}}

 ## Notes